SAP-samples/teched2022-IN280/exercises/ex2/ex28/readme.md

-# Exercise 2.8 - Configure the ProcessDirect channels correctly and deploy integration flow successfully
+# Exercise 2.8 - Configure the ProcessDirect channels correctly

 In this exercise you will deploy the integration flow successfully by configuring unique and identical ProcessDirect channel IDs